roncampbell/NICAR2015/Visualizing your data with R.md

 ggplot(HospitalFines2015, aes(y=X2015Penalty, x=1)) + geom_boxplot()

-Note that x, the x-axis is set to 1; it’s a dummy variable here.
+Note that x, the x-axis is set to 1; this is a dummy variable.
 And this initial boxplot doesn’t tell us anything we didn’t already know.
 But when we add SafetyNet to the mix, we get some good information.

 ggplot(HospitalFines2015, aes(y=X2015Penalty, x=SafetyNet)) + geom_boxplot()